italia/ckan-it-harvesters/README.md

   * "Catalogo federato " followed by the name of organization (also the acronym if present)
   * "Geoportale " followed by the name of organization (also the acronym if present)
 * if source is not harvestable by CKAN-IT, use `#` for the url field

+The following different types of harvesters are currently supported:
+* **CKAN**: this type of harvesting enables the metadata exchange between two instances of standard CKAN with no specific externsions enabled.
+It uses the APIs version 3 offered by CKAN and it can be used when both instances do not comply with any specific national standards;
+* **CSW server (multilang)**: this type of harvesting imports geospatial metadata made available through the CSW protocol.
+Multilang manages multilingual fields for datasets, groups, tags and organizations
+* **Generic DCAT RDF Harvester**: this type of harvestings allows you to collect metadata that are described using the RDF (Resource Description Framework) Web standard, following the [DCAT specifications](https://www.w3.org/TR/2018/WD-vocab-dcat-2-20180508/).
+In particular,  it is used in order to harvest data sources that are compliant with [DCAT-AP_IT](https://docs.italia.it/italia/daf/linee-guida-cataloghi-dati-dcat-ap-it/it/bozza/dcat-ap_it.html), an extension we built upon the CKAN's DCAT RDF harvester;
+* **DCAT JSON Harvester**: this type of harvesting is used when data.json metadata files are provided by data sources.
+The data.json is an API endpoint for describing open data catalogs by leveraging the [U.S. Project Open Data metadata schema standards](https://project-open-data.cio.gov/v1.1/schema/).
+Usually data management systems like Socrata and DKAN offer such an endpoint.
+Therefore, this type of harvest can be used in all those cases in which Socrata or DKAN platforms are used at data sources (e.g., ACI DKAN catalog of open datasets).
+This type of harvesting comes with the earlier mentioned CKAN's DCAT RDF harvester;
+* **CKAN Harvester for DCATAPIT**: this type of harvesting enables the metadata exchange between two instances of standard CKAN, dealing with some requirements of the DCAT-AP_IT specifications (e.g., mapping on the 13 data themes, on licences controlled vocabulary).
+This harvesting should be used when a DCAT-AP_IT compliant catalog wants to harvest a CKAN catalog of a data source that is not compliant with DCAT-AP_IT.
+* **DCAT-AP_IT CSW Harvester**: this type of harvesting is used to collect metadata made available through the OGC CSW protocol.
+It is built upon the CKAN's spatial extension, and inherits all of its functionalities.
+This harvester allows you to harvest dcat-ap-it dataset fields from the ISO metadata.
+It is useful wben dealing with harvesting of open geospatial data.

 ## How to import resources in CKAN-IT